nahuel242/documentation/docs/Using Randomness/v2-adhoc/design.md

 3. The VRF Wrapper VRF coordinator emits an event.

-4. The event is picked up by the VRF node and will wait for the specified number of block confirmations to respond back to the VRF coordinator with the random values and a proof.
+4. The event is picked up by the VRF node and will wait for the specified number of block confirmations to respond back to the VRF coordinator with the random values and a proof (`requestConfirmations`).

 5. The VRF coordinator verifies the proof on-chain then calls back the Wrapper contract `fulfillRandomWords` function.